• Proud to be part of DEALT

 There are 14 questions, devised in consultation with parents/carers and other agencies, which reflect their concerns and interests.
 These will be answered by agencies, schools and colleges to provide information to parents and carers to enable them to make decisions about how to best support their child’s needs.

-Click this link for more information on the Kent Local Offer.
+Click this link for more information on the Kent Local Offer

 Mainstream Core Standards - Parents guide